andrewtavis/society/README.md

 # Description [`↩`](#contents) <a id="description"></a>

 **Society** is a version of Monopoly that is more descriptive of economic activity while adding elements of social interaction and team work.
 The game is not in active development and is free to use or modify for anyone who has interest in it.
-Discussions of how it could work could take place in the [Issues](https://github.com/andrewtavis/society/issues). [resources/society_designs.sketch](https://github.com/andrewtavis/society/blob/main/resources/society_designs.sketch) is a full [Sketch](https://www.sketch.com/) file that has baseline designs for the board, cards, bills, and other game elements. [resources/cards](https://github.com/andrewtavis/society/blob/main/resources/cards/) directory further has files that describe potential action and event cards.
+Discussions of how it could work could take place in the [Issues](https://github.com/andrewtavis/society/issues). [resources/society_designs.sketch](https://github.com/andrewtavis/society/blob/main/resources/society_designs.sketch) is a full [Sketch](https://www.sketch.com/) file that has baseline designs for the board, cards, bills, and other game elements. [resources/cards](https://github.com/andrewtavis/society/blob/main/resources/cards/) further has files that describe potential action and event cards.

 # Board [`↩`](#contents) <a id="board"></a>